rcc11/4chan-sounds-player/README.md

 In order to function as a userscript require [a copy](dist/ffmpeg-webm.js) is provided wrapped as `(function (self) { let module = {}; <ffmpeg.js> self.ffmpeg=module.exports;})(self);`.

 The FFmpeg version allows the sound image creation tool to accept a webm with audio and split it into separate video and audio files.
-The benefit of this weighed against added the sizable require is slim if if not none, especially considering it's a step you can easily do during the creation of a webm.
+The benefit of this weighed against the sizable added require is slim if not none, especially considering it's a step you can easily do during the creation of a webm.